spamandmrsspam-debug/Phase_2_internship_task_AI/Task 3: Multimodal ML – Housing Price Prediction Using Images + Tabular Data/README.md

-# 📊 Task 2 — End-to-End ML Pipeline with Scikit-learn (Customer Churn)
+# 🏠 Task 3 — Multimodal ML: Housing Price Prediction (Images + Tabular Data)

-A reusable, production-ready machine learning pipeline that predicts whether a telecom customer will churn, built with scikit-learn's `Pipeline`, `ColumnTransformer`, and `GridSearchCV` APIs.
+A multimodal deep learning pipeline that combines a **CNN image branch** and a **Dense tabular branch** to predict California housing prices, built with TensorFlow/Keras.

 ---